Powerlearnproject/se-assignment-5-Andrea-tailas/README.md

 The terminal can be size adjusted and be split into two side-by-side panels.
 (c).
 ADVANTAGES:

-Contextual awareness: commands executed in the integrated terminal have direct access to the VS Code environment, ensuring consistency and reducing setup time.
+.Contextual awareness: commands executed in the integrated terminal have direct access to the VS Code environment, ensuring consistency and reducing setup time.
-Seamless workflow: Running commands, debugging, and viewing output within the same window enhances productivity by reducing the need to switch between applications. integrated features:The terminal can utilize VS Code extensions and settings, providing features such as syntax highlighting, IntelliSense, and command history.
+.Seamless workflow: Running commands, debugging, and viewing output within the same window enhances productivity by reducing the need to switch between applications. i.ntegrated features:The terminal can utilize VS Code extensions and settings, providing features such as syntax highlighting, IntelliSense, and command history.
-Multitasking: Multiple terminal sessions can be run simultaneously, each with its own dedicated panel.
+.Multitasking: Multiple terminal sessions can be run simultaneously, each with its own dedicated panel.
-Customizable appearances:The appearance of the integrated terminal can be customized to match your theme and preferences, creating a visually consistent development environment.
+.Customizable appearances:The appearance of the integrated terminal can be customized to match your theme and preferences, creating a visually consistent development environment.
-Cross-Platform consistency:The integrated terminal provides a consistent interface and behavior across different operating systems, reducing the learning curve and simplifying development on multiple platforms.
+.Cross-Platform consistency:The integrated terminal provides a consistent interface and behavior across different operating systems, reducing the learning curve and simplifying development on multiple platforms.

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?